h4l/vaultonomy/docs/reviewing-releases.md

 This is aimed at staff of extension hosting platforms and anyone with an interest in what they're installing.

+Also see the [Reviewing Vaultonomy Behaviour] page, which covers how to review and verify the source code.

+- [Reviewing Vaultonomy Behaviour] explains how to verify that the intended behaviour of Vaultonomy is acceptable.
+- Reviewing Vaultonomy Releases (this document) explains how to verify that the installed software does in fact exhibit the intended behaviour established here — i.e. it's not been modified.

+  [Reviewing Vaultonomy Behaviour]: ./reviewing-behaviour.md

 ## Table of contents

 1. [Background](#background)